powerhome/audiences/audiences/docs/README.md

 ### Listening to Audience Changes

-Audiences allow your app to keep up with mutable groups of people.
+Audiences allows your app to keep up with mutable groups of people.
 To react to audience changes, subscribe to audiences related to a certain owner type and handle changes through a block:

 ```ruby
 Audiences.configure do |config|